 To Protect the Health and Safety of the Purdue Community, We Will:

-Guided by information from the Centers for Disease Control and Prevention (CDC), the Indiana State Department of Health and other scientific organizations, Purdue is developing specific plans that address the unique needs of a university campus community.
+Guided by information from the Centers for Disease Control and Prevention (CDC), the Indiana State Department of Health and other scientific organizations, Purdue is developing and enacting specific plans that address the unique needs of a university campus community.
 In many cases, Purdue is going beyond the guidelines from these bodies in order to do everything possible to protect those on our campus who are most vulnerable to serious consequences of COVID-19.

 Everything we are doing now is aimed at offering the safest experience we can to protect all members of our Purdue community.
 These are the small steps and major moves we’re all taking to protect ourselves, protect others and protect our Purdue community.